Shape Entropy of a Reconfigurable Ising Surface

 Collapsing the reflection symmetry about the sheet midplane, we actually obtain $2^{11}$ distinct Isigami configurations for this 12-pentagon patch, with an additional approximate reflection symmetry about the short diagonal (broken very weakly by the detailed termination of the patch).
 Additional symmetries in the periodic case further reduce the number of symmetry-distinct configurations per unit area, but the conformational entropy of metastable Isigami states remains extensive.

-As noted earlier, whereas cones naturally have two distinct conformations (i.e. up and down), the orientations of the principal axes of saddle-point disclinations do not naturally fall into a binary choice; depending on the states of nearby disclinations and other aspects of the local environment, a given saddle point disclination could have one, two or possibly more metastable axial orientations.
+As noted earlier, whereas cones have two distinct conformations (i.e. up and down), the metastable orientations of the principal axes of saddle-point disclinations are not naturally two-fold; their number depends on their surroundings.
 We do in fact find certain conformations that have the same set of cone orientations (i.e. the same Isigami state) but visibly different overall shapes, sometimes differing by over an eV in energy and stable in shape up to at least 800 K over half a nanosecond.
 Fig.~\ref{motif} depicts two such states.
-While we have not exhaustively quantified the frequency of these non-Ising states, our observations suggest that they contribute a number of configurations equivalent to roughly one additional Ising degree of freedom for a 12-cone sheet; i.e. they contribute only modestly to the overall configurational entropy.
+While we have not exhaustively quantified the frequency of these non-Ising states, our observations suggest they contribute a number of configurations equivalent to roughly one additional Ising degree of freedom for a 12-cone sheet; i.e. their contribution to the overall configurational entropy is modest.
 Although these non-Ising states do sometimes correspond to different orientations of the saddle disclinations, we do not find a simple rule governing their appearance, as reflected by the examples shown in Figure S5.
 Similar non-Ising states are seen in the larger $2\times 2$ supercell patch.
 Simulations of this larger patch (and larger periodic systems) reveal a similarly pervasive metastability to Ising conformations, suggesting that the system has an extensive conformational shape entropy.